AvolitesLtd/TitanManual/docs/titan-reference/button-reference.md

  ---
 ## <Keys.HardKey>Options</Keys.HardKey>
- Followed by **Select** button, shows options screen for item.
+ Followed by <strong>Select</strong> button, shows options screen for item.
 Usually used with playbacks but can set options for other types of item.
 See [Playback Options](../cues/playback-options.md/)

  ---
 ## <Keys.HardKey>Page +</Keys.HardKey>